 CPCL 02-6848 (Sandhu et al. 2014) and CPCL 05-1201 (Edmé et al. 2016).
 Cultivars were released commercially in 2012 and were quickly adopted by local sugarcane growers because of high yields and moderate to high resistance against major sugarcane diseases in Florida.
-Based on the total acreage during the 2019–2020 cane planting season, these two cultivars are ranked among the 'Principal varieties' with more than 1% of total acreage in Florida (VanWeelden et al. 2020).
-CPCL 05-1201 is ranked second with more than 17% of total sugarcane acreage in Florida.
+Based on the total acreage during the 2023–2024 cane planting season, CPCL 05-1201 was ranked among the "Principal varieties" with more than 1% of total acreage (388,642 acres) in Florida, while CPCL 02-6848 was dropped out of the list due to orange rust problem and currently being cultivated only for experimental purpose (VanWeelden et al. 2024).
+CPCL 05-1201 is ranked first with 33% of total sugarcane acreage in Florida.

 CPCL 02-6848 and CPCL 05-1201 were developed through the cooperative agreement between the United States Department of Agriculture (USDA) in Canal Point, the UF/IFAS Everglades Research and Education Center in Belle Glade, and the Florida Sugar Cane League.
 Crosses for both cultivars were made at the US Sugar Corporation in Clewiston (CL) and later evaluated at different stages through the cooperative breeding and selection program based at Canal Point (CP), as indicated by the prefix 'CPCL' in their names.
 This fact sheet provides basic information (Table 1) and yield and disease information (Table 2) for CPCL 02-6848 and CPCL 05-1201 to assist growers in management of these cultivars.
 The yields of both cultivars are compared with those of the reference cultivars (CP 89-2143 for muck and CP 78-1628 for sand) planted in the same field trials.